 - clonazepam (Klonopin)

 Sedatives and anti-spasticity medications can cause drowsiness or sleepiness.
-People taking these medications should not drive a car or operate heavy machinery.
+People taking these medications should not drive a vehicle or operate heavy machinery.

 Other than medication, treatments that may help reduce clonus include:

-Some people with clonus respond well to Botox injections.
 Botox therapy involves injecting specific toxins to paralyze muscles in the area.
-The effects of Botox injections wear off over time so a person will require repeat injections on a regular basis.
+The effects of Botox injections wear off over time, so a person will require repeat injections on a regular basis.

 Surgery is often the last resort.
 During a procedure to treat clonus, surgeons will cut away parts of the nerve that are causing abnormal muscle movements, which should relieve symptoms.